Confluex/mule-testing-kit/README.md

 initialized before it runs our @Before methods, and it makes sure our @After methods run before Mule stops.

 Sometimes, however, we want to do things before Mule starts or after Mule stops.
 For these scenarios, we extend Mule's FunctionalTestCase and provide two new annotations: @BeforeMule and @AfterMule.
+In order to take advantage of these, you need to extend BetterFunctionalTestCase instead of FunctionalTestCase.

 _@BeforeMule_
 Methods annotated with @BeforeMule will be run after the configuration files are processed and the Spring context is